Reference · Terminal

 curl -fsSL https://lingcode.dev/install-cli.sh | sh

-Downloads a signed, notarized tarball to ~/.lingcode/cli/ and symlinks it to ~/.local/bin/lingcode.
+Downloads a tarball to ~/.lingcode/cli/ and symlinks it to ~/.local/bin/lingcode. macOS tarballs are signed + notarized; the Linux tarball is unsigned.
 The bundled Node bridge ships inside, so the Claude provider works without LingCode.app installed (you still need Node.js and an API key).

 From an installed LingCode.app